Unipol Privacy Statement

 When is personal information collected

-If you sign up for a Unipol service we will ask you to supply only information which is absolutely necessary to providing that service.
-We then log information, such as IP address and browser being used) each time you access our services and may ask for additional information while you are using them..
+If you sign up for a Unipol service we will ask you to supply personal details necessary for providing that service.
+We then log information, such as IP address and browser being used) each time you access our services and may ask for additional information while you are using them.
 We record information given when you communicate with us through email, web chat or web forms.

-We are provided with information on students and landlords from educational institutions for allocated tenancies and the Homestay.
+We are provided with information on students and landlords from educational institutions for allocated tenancies and the Homestay service.

 When you visit and interact with our websites we use Google Analytics and firewall logs to record information about your behaviour (what you click on) and demographic information such as gender, age and location.
 Although this may seem quite detailed there is no way for us to use this information to identify individuals.